-- They must be planted in a well-draining soil and allow to dry out between waterings to avoid root rot.
+- They must be planted in well-draining soil, and be allowed to dry out between waterings to avoid root rot.

 - Prefers bright, indirect light; will flower in the spring with increased sunlight.

-We can’t think of one homeowner that wouldn’t love a “money plant” in their home.
-Unfortunately, this plant doesn’t actually grow money; it grows jade.
+Every homeowner would love a “money plant” in their home.
+Unfortunately, this plant doesn’t actually grow money — it grows jade.
 Also known as the money plant, friendship tree, lucky plant, or money tree, jade is a slow-growing tree that flourishes in a multitude of different environments.

-- Jade is known for its ability to improve indoor air quality; which in turn, has been shown to improve a person’s health.
+- Jade is known for its ability to improve indoor air quality, which, in turn, improves a person’s health.